tqsd/QuNetSim/docs/_build/_sources/examples/quantum_money.rst.txt

     :linenos:

     def controlling():
+        """
+        Function to check if qubits representing the money are correct.
+        Return:
+            Prints out if the money is valid or if teh customer is cheating.
+        """
         cheat_alert = False
+        print('Banker waiting for serial')
         message = host.get_classical(customer, seq_num=0, wait=10)

+        if message is None:
+            print("Bank did not receive the serial number") return

+        print('Serial received by Bank')
         serial_to_be_checked = message.content
         for qubit_no in range(QUBITS_PER_MONEY):
             q = host.get_data_qubit(customer, wait=10)